 What happened to Amazon can happen to anyone selling products online, whether you spend hundreds of millions on security as Messrs Bezos et al do, or whether you’re running something of a leaner operation.
 Rather than closing our eyes to the dangers that lay out there for eCommerce businesses, we thought it was high time we explored three security risks you may face – and help you solve them.

 When the Open Web Application Security Project (OWASP) speaks, the security community listens.
-So when the organisation released its most recent ‘Top 10 Web Application Security Risks’ list last year, it was significant that broken access control had moved to the top of the list.
+So when the organization released its most recent ‘Top 10 Web Application Security Risks’ list last year, it was significant that broken access control had moved to the top of the list.

 As the most common security weakness online, lots of eCommerce sites are therefore vulnerable to broken access control.
 It’s a very damaging yet very simple security flaw, summed up well in its name.
-In short, broken access control means a situation where a bad actor has access to functions outside the permissions they’re meant to have.
-Think of someone having admin privileges to your webstore when they should just be a user.
+In short, the broken access control means a situation where a bad actor has access to functions outside the permissions they’re meant to have.
+Think of someone having admin privileges to your website when they should just be a user.
 They could delete listings, change prices and wreak all sorts of havoc.

 One real-world example of a broken access control issue was found by researcher Laxman Muthiyah with the world’s biggest social media platform, Facebook.
 Back in 2015, Muthiyah discovered a vulnerable API endpoint on Facebook that would allow someone to become the administrator of any Facebook page they wanted to.
 The grave implications of such a flaw are obvious – think of how many millions of businesses rely on their Facebook page, never mind the vast sums of money spent by those pages on Facebook advertising each and every day.

-What a broken access control might look like in the physical world.
+What a broken access control might look like in the physical world

-Coming in at number two on the OWASP list is cryptographic failure, and ‘failure’ might be underselling it.
+Coming in at number two on the OWASP list is a cryptographic failure, and ‘failure’ might be underselling it.
 This particular security flaw involves exposing sensitive data so that anyone can view it.
 While just being able to view data is not as bad as the ability to alter it as in broken access control flaws, it doesn’t take a world-class imagination to picture how damaging a cryptographic failure could be.

 Cryptographic failure used to be known as sensitive data exposure, which is perhaps a more instructive name for the uninitiated than anything with ‘crypto’ in it, but that’s beside the point.
-In a nutshell, cryptographic failure happens when an entity fails to handle information the way they should.
+In a nutshell, cryptographic failure happens when an entity fails to handle information the way it should.
 This could be as simple (yet devastating) as client information being accessible as a plain text file on a website.

 For an example of a cryptographic failure in the wild, we can go back to good old reliably unreliable Facebook.
 In 2019, the cybersecurity firm UpGuard found that Facebook user data relating to millions of people was being stored unsecured on Amazon’s cloud servers.
 This particular cryptographic failure reportedly impacted more than half a billion people, which is enough to keep anyone up at night.
 As you can see, cryptographic failure often occurs with no malicious intent, but that doesn’t mean the damage can’t be severe.